jaanga/gestification/readme.md

 See airHand

-Creating tools that hlp generated realistic looking hands, claws or appendages whose movements may be ispayed in 3D in rel-time, recorded for later use or used in conjunction with other character animation tools and processes .
+Creating tools that help generated realistic looking hands, claws or appendages whose movements may be displayed in 3D in real-time, recorded for later use or used in conjunction with other character animation tools and processes .

 ### Guidance Controls
 Creating tools that allow you to navigate through 3D spaces using the motion of hands.
 Steering wheels, tillers and rudders, joy sticks and consoles all come to mind as existing methods.
-Now that there is a device that allows the full six degrees of freddom, what new paradigms will be craeted?
+Now that there is a device that allows the full six degrees of freedom, what new paradigms will be created?

 ### Games
 Simulation and reality...